Craig MacTavish: Coaching career

 MacTavish turned to coaching immediately after retiring as a player, signing on as an assistant with the Rangers.
 After two seasons in New York, he returned to the Oilers as an assistant coach in the 1999–2000 season under former teammate Kevin Lowe.
 He was subsequently promoted to the top job when Lowe succeeded Sather as general manager.

-In the 2005–06 season, MacTavish led the Oilers on their run to the Stanley Cup Finals.
+In the 2005–06 season, MacTavish led the Oilers on their run to the Stanley Cup Final.
 In the first round of the playoffs, MacTavish shocked the hockey world by utilizing a trapping defensive system to neutralize a potent Detroit Red Wings offence.
-The Oilers were able to deny scoring chances by blocking shots with their bodies—something for which MacTavish was known for during his playing career.
+The Oilers were able to deny scoring chances by blocking shots with their bodies—something for which MacTavish was known during his playing career.
 This proved effective; the eighth-seeded Oilers won the opening round in six games, against the no. 1 seed, the Detroit Red Wings for their first postseason victory since 1998.
 Along the way the Oilers defeated the San Jose Sharks in six games and the Mighty Ducks of Anaheim in five games to advance to their first Stanley Cup since their championship season of 1990.
-However, the Oilers could not complete their run, losing a thrilling seven-game final series to the Carolina Hurricanes after nearly rallying from a 3–1 series deficit to force a Game 7.
+However, the Oilers could not complete their run, losing a thrilling seven-game final series to the Carolina Hurricanes after nearly rallying from a 3–1 series deficit to force a game seven.
 As it would turn out, this was the only season in MacTavish's tenure where the Oilers won a postseason series.

 On November 4, 2006, one day after the Oilers lost to the Dallas Stars due to an apparent blown call in the last five seconds of the third period by referee Mick McGeough, MacTavish was fined $10,000 for expressing his anger after the game, referring to the call as "retarded".
 After this incident, Oilers fans collected over $10,000 and gave it to MacTavish, who subsequently donated the money to charity.